 A country might have a perceived travel window, but it often proves more versatile than you’d imagine, according to our specialists.
 Take Japan, known for its cherry blossom, but in bloom with plum blossom earlier in the year.
 Or, Patagonia, which offers a more contemplative time to hike ahead of its busier summer spell.

-We’ve chosen five destinations that invite you to expand your horizons if your travel dates aren’t binding, with their own seasonal highlights to boot.
+We’ve chosen five destinations that invite you to expand your horizons if your travel dates aren’t binding.
+Aside from alternative seasonal highlights, you’ll also avoid crowds while helping reduce your footprint and providing economic support for local communities when they need it most.

 Okavango Delta, Botswana in January to April